-• The trail from Havelock North to Clive spans 37 kilometers, featuring scenic limestone paths along the Tukituki River stopbank.
+- The trail from Havelock North to Clive is a cherished part of the Hawke’s Bay Trails, featuring scenic limestone paths along the Tukituki River stopbank.

-• Key attractions such as Te Mata Peak and Cape Kidnappers enhance the exploration experience along the trail.
+- Key attractions like Te Mata Peak and Cape Kidnappers enrich the journey, offering additional exploration opportunities.

 Trail Overview